Turtel216/Paisley-Park-Interpreter/README.md

 (begin (define x 413000) (define y (+ x 281)) (+ x y)) => 826281
 ```

-This list of functions is not complete.
+This list of functions is not complete, a full list of the implemented **stdlib** can be found under [./lib](https://github.com/Turtel216/Paisley-Park-Interpreter/tree/main/lib).
 For a full Scheme specification, see The [R5RS Specification](https://github.com/write-you-a-scheme-v2/scheme/blob/master/sources/r5rs.pdf)